andrescosta/jobico-fn/GUIDE.md

 3. **Verify the Output:**
    - After a successful build, you should find the compiled WebAssembly module in the `target/wasm32-unknown-unknown/release/` directory.
 The file will be named `greet.wasm`.

-4. **Upload the WASM file to Jobico:**
+4. **Upload the WASM file to Jobico-fn:**
-   - Following the compilation of the file, it is imperative to upload it to Jobico by executing the following command:
+   - Following the compilation of the file, it is imperative to upload it to Jobico-fn by executing the following command:

     ```bash
      cli upload wasm demorust greet-wasm-rust.wasm target\wasm32-unknown-unknown\release\greet.wasm
      ```
-5. **Upload the schema file to Jobico:**
+5. **Upload the schema file to Jobico-fn:**
    - Executing this command will upload the schema file, facilitating the validation of the associated event:

     ```bash